 The Thai islands south of Phuket towards Malaysia, and the islands in the South Chinese Sea all have a deep soul, they are authentic, and they possess an appeal that's very hard to beat.
 Every time we visit these islands we're completely checkmated: Friendly, funny and open locals; oceans, bays, karst isles, and beaches in wild shapes and colors; superior and affordable sea food, fresh fruits, and some of the best cuisine; Thai massages, hammocks, slow moving time; and still islands to be found that are less developed.

 These islands invites for the perfect vacation.
 And they've provided us with this feeling many times, again and again...

 Thailand: Koh Tao, Koh Phangan, Koh Samui, Phang-Nga bay, Krabi islands, Phi Phi islands,

-Koh Lanta, Trang islands (Koh Kradan, Koh Ngai, Koh Mook), Koh Libong, Koh Sukorn & the Adang-Koh Lipe Archipelago <
+Koh Lanta, Trang islands (Koh Kradan, Koh Ngai, Koh Mook), Koh Libong, Koh Sukorn, and the Adang-Koh Lipe Archipelago.

 The island-hopping travel experience in Thailand is symbolized by the traditional and iconic long tail boat.
 The boat is noisy and uncomfortable on longer trips.
 But at the same time it's beautifully simple and often decorated.
 It represents the history of canoe-like boat crafting and sea and river travel of Thailand.
 A speedboat will certainly not give the same feeling as the slower long tail watercraft